Designing for net zero

 Recommending efficient tenant systems

-A building will only achieve a net zero carbon outcome through the combined efforts of a landlord and its tenants.
-Supporting tenants in intelligent fit out choices together with optimising the use of the base systems is essential.
+A building will only achieve a net zero carbon outcome through the combined efforts of a Landlord and its tenants.
+Supporting tenants in minimising fit out requirements together with optimising use of the base systems is essential.

 -